Hraven/hi-tox-how-are-you/README.md

 if this is to fail deu to the error 'thingy has no module' replace thing with whatever pops up go into the dist there will be a onefile exe for you wich works on windows computers without pyton installed so if that doesn't work ... get good

+and yes i know i'm late, i may have gotten lost in what i was doing and forgot the time